-As I write this article I am approaching my upcoming thru hike of the Bibbulmun Track in Western Australia and as I am planning on walking for around 5-6 weeks I definitely want to take the opportunity to do some night hiking.
+When I first published this article I was approaching my thru hike of the Bibbulmun Track in Western Australia and as I am planning on walking for around 5-6 weeks I definitely want to take the opportunity to do some night hiking.
 The option here is to play it by ear and just see what happens but as an obsessive planner I prefer to know what days are going to fit my criteria (maybe not the frost).
-In previous years I had been content to sit down at my computer and work this out but given all the wonderful technology that is available to us I though surely there must be an app that I can load onto my phone.
+In previous years I had been content to sit down at my computer and work this out but given all the wonderful technology that is available to us I thought surely there must be an app that I can load onto my phone.

 Sure enough there are hundreds of options available through the app stores.
 After spending a bit of time looking though a number of options I finally decided on the Moon Plus Phone App.
 This app is an Australian app designed by a New Zealander and provides up to date information from your location rather than the closet city.
 For grand total of $0 dollars this app will:

 If you feel like paying the optional fee of $4.49 other features become available and these include: